EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 ## While Loop

-So far we have done repetitions through the use of `for` loops.
+So far, we have done repetitions through the use of `for` loops.
 It is a very intuitive way to iterate over a finite number of values.

-To work with iterative tasks that are indefinite in nature, Python offers the `while` loop for such occasions:
+To work with iterative tasks that are indefinite, Python offers the `while` loop for such occasions:

 ```python
 '''while_stream.py'''